 “I believe you.”

-A survivor may feel ashamed, concerned that they won’t be believed, or worried they’ll be blamed.
+A survivor may feel ashamed or concerned that they won’t be believed.
 Leave any “why” questions or investigations to the experts—your job is to support this person.
-Be careful not to make assumptions based on their reactions – everyone responds differently.
-The best thing you can do is to believe them.
+Be careful not to make assumptions based on the survivor's reactions – everyone responds differently.

 “You are not alone.”